NikitaDouglas/MyPortfolio/Week2.md

 - EVIDENCE:
   - A completed repository should be sufficient to demonstrate the skills I've set out to apply.
 I may also take a screen recording of this last stage in the process, in order that I can suitably evidence this week's goal of breaking a class into two.
 - FEEDBACK:
+  - **Breaking one class into two**
+  - SELF ASSESSMENT: I am really pleased with my completed SimpleCheckout, and feel that I have suitably understood and applied my goals this week.
+  - COACh: Eóin gave me really positive feedback on my [SimpleCheckout](https://github.com/NikitaDouglas/SimpleCheckout).
+ALthough I added a layer of potentially unecessary complexity with the `buy_item` method, defined on the `Item` class, I suitably demonstrated a sound knowledge of the principles involved.

 ## Reflection